 - Fix any dripping taps.
-A dripping tap can waste the equivalent of half a bath a week.
-If you're on a water meter, a dripping tap could cost an extra £15 a year. - Turn off the tap when you're brushing your teeth or shaving.
+A dripping tap can waste the equivalent of half a bath a week. - Turn off the tap when you're brushing your teeth or shaving.
 Leaving the tap running for just one minute can waste six litres of water. - You might want to shower instead of taking a bath to save water.
-A short shower can use a third of the amount of water needed for a bath. - Using a washing up bowl rather than running water when washing dishes can save around £25 a year. - Use a water meter to pay for the exact amount you use instead of a fixed amount.
+A short shower can use a third of the amount of water needed for a bath. - Using a washing up bowl rather than running water when washing dishes can save money on water, too. - Use a water meter to pay for the exact amount you use instead of a fixed amount.
 As a general rule, if the number of bedrooms in your home is higher than the number of people living there, switching to a water meter is cheaper than paying a fixed amount.
 Ask your water company for more information.
-Use the calculator on the Consumer Council for Water's website (page 38) to find out whether you could make savings.
+Use the calculator on the Consumer Council for Water's website (page 39) to find out whether you could make savings.